saildot4k/saildot4k.github.io/docs/misc/picfix.md

 ![Mermaid Chart](assets/picfix/whylaserburns_mermaid.jpg)
 Courtesy of [El Isra](https://github.com/israpps)

-Invented by the Matrix Team, they designed a cheap and easy fix for V9-V12 PS2s, documented [here](https://github.com/MechaResearch/MechaPwn/blob/master/docs/PICfix.md) and refined by HaloSlayer255 and [ModzvillUSA](https://modzvilleusa.com/products/ps2-matrix-picfix-for-v9-v12-ps2-consoles)
+Invented by the Matrix Team, they designed a cheap and easy fix for V9-V12 PS2s, documented [here](https://github.com/MechaResearch/MechaPwn/blob/master/docs/PICfix.md) and refined by HaloSlayer255 and [ModzvillUSA](https://modzvilleusa.com/products/ps2-matrix-picfix-for-v9-v12-ps2-consoles).
+When the mechacon crashes, this shuts down the PS2 instead of letting the laser burn up.

 I (R3Z3N) simply applied some artistic touch to make this an easier install that will look professional with decent soldering skills.
 CLEAN YOUR FLUX BOYS!